3/16/2022

 Have you ever walked down a dog food aisle in a store and wondered if your furry friend can tell the difference between one type of food and the next?
 Different bags boast about special ingredients or reasons why your pooch will love their food, but can dogs truly taste the difference?
 The answer: Yes, they can!

-Even though our best friends wolf down their food, they can still discern between a delicious kibble and a less appetizing substitute.
+Even though it seems like our best friends wolf down their food, they can still discern between a delicious kibble and a less appetizing substitute.
 However, our dog’s ability to taste their food is different than how we experience flavor.
-Let’s break down exactly how our best friends’ sense of taste work and how it impacts their food preferences.

 How Do Dogs Taste Their Food?

 Both dogs and humans are able to taste food the same way – through their taste buds.
-The key difference between us and our canine companions is that dogs have a different set of taste buds than humans.
+The key difference between us and our canine companions is that dogs taste food with a different set of taste buds than we do.

 According to studies, dogs have roughly one-sixth the number of taste buds as the average human.
-While that may seem small, that still means that your furry friend still has around 1,700 taste receptors to enjoy their food.
-Those taste buds mean that our furry friends can and will prefer a kibble or wet food that tastes better to them.
+While that may seem small in comparison, your furry friend still has around 1,700 taste receptors to pick up subtle differences in flavor.
+This means that our furry friends can and will prefer a kibble or wet food that tastes better to them.

 While humans can distinctly taste sweet, sour, salty, bitter, and spicy foods, dogs react to these individual tastes differently than people.
 For example, dogs can taste sweet things, but don’t love sour or bitter sensations.
-Dog’s also don’t have the taste buds to truly appreciate spicy foods, but they can still feel the heat and have a painful experience without any of the enjoyable flavor.
+Interestingly, dogs can’t really taste spicy food, but don’t be fooled, that doesn’t mean they don’t feel the heat.
+While they may not fully pick up on the nuanced flavor of something spicy, your furry friend will still have a painful experience if they chomp down on a jalapeño.

-Salt is another notable example.
+Salt is another notable example of what dogs taste.
 While people generally love a good salty snack, dogs don’t crave it in the same way.
 According to Psychology Today, ancient dogs never developed the same desire for salt because their largely meat-based diet was already high in sodium.
-As such, dogs generally stay away from salty foods and can gravitate to sweeter treats or other taste sensations.
+As such, dogs generally stay away from salty foods and tend to gravitate to sweeter treats or other taste sensations.

 Canine taste buds react to more than just the taste of food.
 Dogs have taste buds at the tip of their tongues that identify the taste of water.
 These special taste buds are even more active after your dog eats sugary or salty foods that may dehydrate them.
 This sensation lets them know that they should drink more water to keep them hydrated.

 Your dog’s nose also plays a role in deciding what food is delicious.
-While dogs may not have as many taste buds as humans, their sense of smell is notably better than ours, to the point of where they can even tell if something is too salty, sweet, bitter, or sour for their tastes.
+While dogs may not have as many taste buds as humans, their sense of smell is notably better than ours.
+In fact, dogs can tell if something is too salty, sweet, bitter, or sour for their tastes just by smelling it.
 This combination of smell and taste is part of why dogs will instinctively gravitate toward foods with meat and meat-related fats.

 How to Identify Good, Tasty Dog Food, Even for Picky Eaters